 Core of Dale is a small facility located in Dale, Indiana.
 This facility received an overall grade of D, which is a lower end grade.
 This is not the worse nursing home we graded, however, we would still struggle to recommend it.
-We would not blame you if you are ready to stop reading and find another facility.
-However, if you want to learn more about this place's category grades, inspection reports are discussed in the next paragraph.
+If you aren't deterred by this place's profile, you can continue reading to find out about its category scores.
+We discuss nursing in the next paragraph.

 Core of Dale